Skip to main content

 General Travel Advice

-We suggest you learn as much as you can about Namibia before your trip from travel agents, tour operators and guide books.
-The best help is often close at hand so if you have problems when you’re in Namibia, try talking to your local contacts, tour operator representative or hotel management.
+The best help is often close at hand so if visitors have problems, try talking to your local contacts, tour operator representative or hotel management.

-You can contact the emergency services in Namibia on:
+Visitors can contact the emergency services in Namibia by dialling 10111.

 Safety and Security